Mr6MJT/LearnWebHacking/README.md

 # root@root#~ whoami

-I am Mahdi Jaber, or as you know me (<a href="https://github.com/Mr6MJT">Mr MJT</a>) in digital world, 16 Years old Bug Bounty Hunter and programmer and a Student who Learn every day new information in computer science,cyber security,sport,army training and shooting skills...
+I am Mahdi Jaber, or as you know me (<a href="https://github.com/Mr6MJT">Mr MJT</a>) in digital world, 16 Years old Bug Bounty Hunter and programmer and a Student who Learns every day new information in computer science,cyber security,sport,army training and shooting skills...
 Currently Hunting vulnerabilities in <a href="https://hackerone.com">hackerone</a> platform, and working on my self to improve my skills in CyberSec.

 # What is Bug bounty?